Uraxii/gdvcsharp-api/api/src/Documentation/Path Traversal.md

 - Using absolute path to access anything starting from the root directory (covered in example)

 ## Example Exploit
-Our example endpoint takes in a query filename to determine which pizza's nutritional information from the "static/files/nutrition" directory should be returned.
+Our example endpoint takes in a query filename to retrieve a file from  the "static/files" directory.

 ```csharp